-A final short hike will bring us to the entrance and into the heart of Machu Picchu itself, where we spend the rest of the morning with 2 hours guided tour and some more exploring on your own.
+A final short hike will bring us to the entrance and into the heart of the incas architecture: Machu Picchu!!! , where we will spend the rest of the morning with 2 hours guided tour and some more time exploring on your own.
 The shuttle bus ticket from Machu Picchu to Aguas Calientes is included, departs every 15 minutes and will be available for you descend to Aguas Calientes town.

-We pick you up at your hotel, after one and a half hours drive we arrive on the banks of the Upper Urubamba River, on " CUSIPATA RIVER CAMP," our private campground.
+We will pick you up at your hotel, then after one and a half hours drive we arrive on the banks of the Upper Urubamba River, on " CUSIPATA RIVER CAMP," our private campground.
 Our professional Rafting Guides will give you a safety talk and provide you with all the proper equipment for Rafting.
 We would be floating for approximately two and a half hours, running class II and III rapids.
 During the rainy season Dec. to early March, the rapids can be class IV and IV plus.

 Afterward, we come back at "CUSIPATA RIVER CAMP", to have our lunch and where a hot Sauna and hot showers will be waiting.
-As an option can do ZIP-LINE over four cables across the river.
+As an option you can do ZIP-LINE over four cables across the river.
 Our return to Cusco should be around 5 in the afternoon.
 That evening you can look at the pictures of your trip at our office.

 |Services||Private Service Price per Traveler USD$|

 |Train||2 persons||3 persons||4 persons||5 persons||6 persons||7 persons||8 to more||

 |If the option chosen is sold out, we will book another one of the same category, price, and service previous customer's approval.|